-Haley: Syria regime change is 'inevitable'
+Haley: Syria regime change is inevitable

 Syria has given a murky account of what happened, but denies deliberately carrying out a chemical attack and blames "terrorist groups" for the deaths.

 Lavrov said he supported a "thorough and impartial" investigation.
-Tillerson is due to travel to Moscow on Wednesday for talks with Lavrov.

-Haley on Friday warned that the United States was prepared to take further actions in Syria, but the Trump administration has refused to be drawn on what those next steps would be.
+Haley on Friday warned that the United States was prepared to take further action in Syria, but the Trump administration has refused to be drawn on what those next steps would be.

-Tensions between Russia and the US have increased sharply since Trump ordered the missile strikes.
-Russia has sent a frigate armed with cruise missiles to a port in western Syria in an apparent show of force in response to the US action.
+Tensions between Russia and the US have increased sharply since Trump ordered the missile strikes, and Russia has sent a frigate armed with cruise missiles to a port in western Syria in an apparent show of force in response to the US action.

 Russia is Syria's most powerful ally and has propped up the Assad regime with air power.